JorgeCeja/Arduino/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Too: Include automated tests for the system

 ### Break down into end to end tests